databricks/spark-sklearn/docs/README.md

 ## Pygments

-We also use pygments (http://pygments.org) for syntax highlighting in documentation markdown pages, so you will also need to install that (it requires Python) by running `sudo pip install Pygments`.
+We also use pygments (http://pygments.org) for syntax highlighting in documentation markdown pages.

 To mark a block of code in your markdown to be syntax highlighted by jekyll during the compile phase, use the following sytax: